yuheitawaragi/Kaggle-Stanford-RNA-3D-Folding/notebooks/solution.md

 ### 2 Preparation for Protenix

+### 3 Sequence Length Handling

+* To avoid out-of-memory (OOM) errors, we truncate sequences to a maximum length (MAX_LENGTH = 900).
+* During prediction, only the first 900 residues have predicted 3D coordinates.
+* For residues beyond MAX_LENGTH, we still keep them in the output, but their coordinates are set to zeros (0.0).

-### 3 Prediction using an ensemble of DRfold2 and Protenix
+### 4 Prediction using an ensemble of DRfold2 and Protenix

 This script performs RNA 3D structure prediction using an ensemble of DRfold2 and Protenix.